 - 1 There might be a lot of traffic on the network.
-Look at the LED, and check Section 1.4 on page 20.
-If the NWA/WAC is sending or receiving a lot of information, try closing some programs that use the Internet, especially peer-to-peer applications. - 2 Check the signal strength.
-If the signal is weak, try moving the NWA/WAC closer to the NWA/WAC (if possible), and look around to see if there are any devices that might be interfering with the wireless network (microwaves, other wireless networks, and so on). - 3 Reboot the NWA/WAC. - 4 If the problem continues, contact the network administrator or vendor, or try one of the advanced suggestions.
+Look at the LEDs, and check Section 3.2 on page 37.
+If the Zyxel Device is sending or receiving a lot of information, try closing some programs that use the Internet, especially peer-to-peer applications. - 2 Check the signal strength using the NCC, AC, Zyxel Device Web Configurator, or the client device itself.
+If the signal is weak, try moving the client closer to the Zyxel Device (if possible), and look around to see if there are any devices that might be interfering with the wireless network (microwaves, other wireless networks, and so on). - 3 Reboot the Zyxel Device using the Web Configurator/CLI or the NCC or AC. - 4 Check the settings for QoS.
+If it is disabled, activate it.
+When enabled, raise or lower the priority for some applications.

+5 If the problem continues, contact the network administrator or vendor.